Hook of Holland

-Hook of Holland (Hoek van Holland, [ˈɦuk fɑn ˈɦɔlɑnt]) is a town in the southwestern corner of Holland, hence the name; hoek means "corner" and was the word in use before the word kaap – "cape", from Portuguese cabo – became Dutch.
+Hook of Holland (Hoek van Holland, [ˈɦuk fɑn ˈɦɔlɑnt]) is a coastal village in the southwestern corner of Holland, hence the name; hoek means "corner" and was in use before the word kaap – "cape".
 The English translation using Hook is a false cognate of the Dutch Hoek, but has become commonplace (in official government records in English, the name tends not to get translated and Hoek van Holland is used).
 It is located at the mouth of the New Waterway shipping canal into the North Sea.
-The town is administered by the municipality of Rotterdam as a district of that city.
-Its district covers an area of 16.7 km2, of which 13.92 km2 is land.
-On 1 January 1999 it had an estimated population of 9,400.
+The village is administered as a district of the municipality of Rotterdam.
+Its district covers an area of 18.53 km2, of which 14.19 km2 is land.
+On 1 January 2023 it had an estimated population of 10,560.

-Towns near "the Hook" (de Hoek) include Monster, 's-Gravenzande, Naaldwijk and Delft to the northeast, and Maassluis to the southeast.
-On the other side of the river is the Europort and the Maasvlakte.
+Settlements near "the Hook" (de Hoek) include the small towns Monster, Naaldwijk and 's-Gravenzande and the city Delft to the northeast, and the town Maassluis to the southeast.
+On the other side of the river is the harbor Europort and the Maasvlakte.
 The wide sandy beach, one section of which is designated for use by naturists, runs for approximately 18 kilometres to Scheveningen and for most of this distance is backed by extensive sand dunes through which there are foot and cycle paths.
-On the north side of the New Waterway, to the west of the town, is a pier, part of which is accessible to pedestrians and cyclists.
+On the north side of the New Waterway, to the west of the village, is a pier, part of which is accessible to pedestrians and cyclists.

-The Berghaven is a small harbour on the New Waterway where the Rotterdam and Europort pilots are based.
+The Berghaven is a small harbour on the New Waterway where the Rotterdam and Europoort pilots are based.
 This small harbour is only for the use of the pilot service, government vessels and the Hook of Holland lifeboat.